-- Sexual harassment or sexual violence as defined by the Clery Act and the Violence Against Women Act, - Occurring in the course of the university's educational programs or activities (locations, events, or circumstances in which the university exercised significant control over both the Respondent and the context in which the Sexual Harassment occured, - Against a person in the United States.
+- Sexual harassment or sexual violence as defined by the Clery Act and the Violence Against Women Act; - Occurring in the course of the university's educational programs or activities; - conduct at locations, events, or circumstances in which the university exercised significant control over both the Respondent and the context in which the Sexual Harassment occurred; OR - conduct that is subject to the university's disciplinary authority - Against a person in the United States.

-In the event that prior to, or in the course of, an investigation, the university determines that the allegations fail to meet the definition of sexual harassment or violence or did not occur while in the United States and under the university's educational program or activity, the Formal Title IX Complaint will be dismissed.
+In the event that prior to, or in the course of, an investigation, the university determines that the allegations fail to meet the definition of sexual harassment or violence or did not occur while in the United States and under the university's educational program or activity, the Formal Title IX Complaint may be dismissed.
+Before dismissing the complaint, the Title IX Coordinator will make reasonable efforts to clarify the allegations with the complainant.
 An investigation or implementation of remedial measures may still be pursued under university policy.